-Often overshadowed by Bali, Flores remains somewhat under the tourist radar.
+Often overshadowed by Bali, Flores remains somewhat under the tourist radar, especially for yacht charters.
 Yet, the Indonesian island is gradually gaining the recognition it deserves and emerging as a must-see superyacht destination.

-More than just a gateway to its neighbour Komodo, Flores has a wonderful array of attractions burrowed among its alluring landscapes.
-Volcanic peaks give way to unique natural wonders, untouched coastlines hide secluded beaches and a rich underwater world presents unrivalled diving opportunities.
+More than just a gateway to its neighbor Komodo, Flores has a wonderful array of attractions burrowed among its alluring landscapes.
+Volcanic peaks give way to unique natural wonders, untouched coastlines hide secluded beaches and a rich underwater world presents unrivaled diving opportunities.

 Dubbed as ‘Bat Island’ by the locals, Palau Kalong takes its name from the thousands of fruit bats that dwell in its verdant mangrove forests.
 Only five hectares in size, the tiny isle is reached from Flores in under an hour’s sail and offers unforgettable vistas at sunset.